subtubes-io/codingvibes-higsby-electron/extensions/EXTENSIONS.md

 3. **Clear Descriptions**: Provide helpful descriptions for complex ports
 4. **Logical Grouping**: Group related inputs and outputs logically
 5. **Minimal Ports**: Only expose ports that are truly needed for connections
+6. **Required Ports**: Mark essential ports as `required: true` to guide users
+   - Use sparingly - only for ports absolutely necessary for functionality
+   - Required ports display with a red asterisk (*) in the UI
+   - Default is `required: false` for backward compatibility

 ### Example: ChatGPT Extension Ports